HarvardPL/formulog/docs/logical_formulas.md

 ### Built-in formula terms

 Formulog provides built-in terms that are used to construct formulas that should be interpreted under a particular theory.
+The formulas generally reflect SMT-LIB terms.

 #### Parameterized terms

 You will see that many formula terms are parameterized with a type or natural number.
-For example, the constructor for formula equality, `smt_eq[τ]`, is parameterized with the type of the operands of the equality, and the constructor for a bit vector constant, `bv_const[k]`, is parameterized with the width of the bit vector.
-These parameters are necessary either because the type information is important to have at runtime (when serializing formulas into SMT-LIB), or for type safety reasons (issues arise if the types of the arguments of a term cannot be determined from the type of that term, which is the case for some formula constructors).
+For example, the constructor for formula equality, `smt_eq[τ]`, is parameterized with the type τ of the operands of the equality, and the constructor for a bit vector constant, `bv_const[k]`, is parameterized with the width `k` of the bit vector.
+These parameters are necessary either because the type information is important to have at runtime (when serializing formulas into SMT-LIB), or for type safety reasons (issues arise if the type of the term does not uniquely determine the types of its arguments).
 However, Formulog can often infer the correct type without an explicit annotation.
-If you leave out the square brackets, Formulog will try to infer every parameter for that term; alternatively, select parameters can be inferred by using the wildcard parameter `?`.
+If you leave out the square brackets, Formulog will try to infer every parameter for that term;
+alternatively, select parameters can be inferred by using the wildcard parameter `?`.
 For example, these formulas all say the same thing:
 ```
 `smt_eq[bv[32]](bv_const[32](42), 0)`
 `smt_eq[?](bv_const[?](42), 0)`